 Dedicated in September 1963, Nottingham Park was the first Chester County park.
 Read a recollection of how "It All Began at Nottingham".

-In addition to experiencing the remnants of the quarry and mining industries, Nottingham offers nine pavilions, an 18-station fitness trail, and three modern, handicapped-accessible playgrounds.
+Nottingham offers nine pavilions, an 18-station fitness trail, and three modern, handicapped accessible playgrounds.

 The 651-acre park sits atop an outcropping of serpentine stone greater then one square mile in size - one of the largest serpentine barrens on the East Coast.
 It features former feldspar and serpentine quarries, and numerous former chromite ore mines.